 A number of people have had the experience with feminism such that it would be unethical to not describe themselves as feminists.
 Conversely, a number of people have had the experience with feminism such that aligning with it would be unethical and morally reprehensible.
 This movement boils down to your personal encounters with it – such is the consequence of a peoples’ ideology that is progressing heavily online without positively identifiable leaders.
 Your core values aren’t adequate for identification because there are numerous other, similar movements for the millennial progressive and feminism in different situations isn’t any particular way.
 To each individual feminism means something different and these different perspectives are all valid so long as the experience they’re built upon actually transpired.

 So, what does feminism really stand for?
 At its best: socio-economic equality of the sexes; the canonization of new ideas, particularly about gender and intersectional marginalization; implantation of merit-based diversity in the workplace and political sphere; and liberty for women across the globe.
 At its worse: censorship, most efficaciously of opposing viewpoints and politically incorrect comedy; racial hatred manifest as appropriate political opinion; reactionary rhetoric; first-world problems; and victim manufacturing.

-There are alternatives to feminism; most notably, I think, anti-feminism or libertarianism.
 I support sex workers.
 I support LGBTQ+.
 I’m pro-choice.
 I’m pro-diversity.
 I think MRAs are ridiculous.
 I’ve been all these things ever since I could form an opinion.
 You can want liberties and social equality without being a feminist, and in fact, more people want equality than identify themselves as feminists.
-This consideration deserves a long, hard thought.
-But only one thing is certain: if you support the restriction of free speech, you are sympathetic to fascism.
+This consideration alone should demonstrate the lack of need for the label.
+But only one thing is certain: if you support the restriction of free speech outside of genuinely dangerous scenarios, you are sympathetic to fascism.
 Modern feminists would do well to distinguish themselves from neofascists.